trax-project/moodle-trax-logs/doc/h5p.md

 4. Moodle records the event and the embedded statement in its default logstore.

-5. Trax Logs handles the Moodle event (sync mode) or gets the event from the default logstore (async mode, coming soon).
+5. Trax Logs gets the event from the default logstore.

 6. Trax Logs transforms the statement in order to conform with the [xAPI VLE profile](http://doc.xapi.fr/profiles/vle) an the [xAPI Moodle profile](http://doc.xapi.fr/profiles/moodle).